sikanhe/gqtx/README.md

 What this means is that only valid schemas should pass the type checker.
 If a schema compiles, the following holds:

-- The type of a field agrees with the return type of the resolve function.
+- The type of a field agrees with the return type of the resolver.
-- The arguments of a field agrees with the accepted arguments of the resolve function.
+- The arguments of a field agrees with the accepted arguments of the resolver.
 - The source of a field agrees with the type of the object to which it belongs.
 - The context argument for all resolver functions in a schema agree.